SumiSastri/music-manager/README.md

 - npx create-react-app client and install all other libraries detailed in the front-end `README.md` documentation
 - npm init -y and install all other dev dependencies detailed in the back-end `README.md` documentation

--ES-Lint `-npm install -d eslint` use it `npx eslint --init`

-- select JSON as compiler, Common JS for modules and Node for console, AirBnB style guide -ES-Lint & Prettier `npm install -d prettier eslint-prettier-config eslint-plugin`

-- start scripts `npm run start` client localhost:3000 server localhost:5000
-- or `nodemon` in watch mode server-side

-Experimentation:
+# vs-code extensions used

+- Babel ES6-ES7

+- ES-Lint (TS-Lint deprecated)

+- Git History

+- Git Lens

+- Intellisense for CSS class names

+- Npm

+- Npm intellisense

+- Prettier now

+- Settings sync

+- VSCode Icons

+- Brackets Pair Coloriser 2

+- Code Snippets – JS

+- Code Snippets – React

+- ES7 React/Redux/GraphQL

+- Bookmarks

+- Import Cost

+**Experimentation**

 I wanted to revise async await, the Fetch Api, React Hooks, Progressive Web Apps and see if I could get them all to work with MongoDB and server-side security.

 Challenges:

 MongoDB set up in the local machine was not stable, compared to the cloud based version.

 To get mongo to run locally, I had to debug several times.
 The steps to move my mongo-directory in this de-bug blog were the most useful [https://stackoverflow.com/questions/12831939/couldnt-connect-to-server-127-0-0-127017]

+Mongoose version@5 conflicts with Id routes - several challenges with the MongoDb cloud set up - not resolved